with Peanut Sauce & Marinated Green Tomatoes

 Cook the rice:

-In a small pot, combine the rice with 1½ cups of water and a pinch of salt.
-Heat the pot to boiling on high.
-Cover, reduce the heat to low, and simmer 18 to 22 minutes, or until the water is absorbed and the rice is cooked through.
-Fluff the rice with a fork.
+In a small pot, combine the rice, a pinch of salt and 1½ cups of water.
+Heat to boiling on high.
+Once boiling, cover, reduce the heat to low and simmer 18 to 22 minutes, or until the water is absorbed and the rice is cooked through.
+Fluff the finished rice with a fork.

 Marinate the tomatoes:

-While the chicken roasts and the rice simmers, marinate the tomatoes.
-In a large bowl, combine the tomatoes, onion, garlic, rice vinegar, half of the cilantro, and half of the sesame oil.
-Toss until well combined.
-Drizzle in a little olive oil and season with salt and pepper to taste.
+While the rice cooks, in a medium bowl, combine the tomatoes, rice vinegar as much of the red onion as you’d like (you may have extra onion), and half of both the cilantro and sesame oil.
+Toss to coat and season with salt and pepper to taste.
+Set aside to marinate.

 Make the peanut sauce:

-remaining soy sauce and sesame oil.
-Add 2 to 3 tablespoons of water to thin
+While the chicken cooks, in a medium bowl, combine the peanut butter, mirin and the remaining soy sauce and sesame oil.
+Whisk in 2 to 3 tablespoons of water to achieve your desired consistency for dipping.

 Plate your dish:

-Divide the rice and tomatoes between 2 plates.
-Place the chicken skewers on top of the rice.
-Garnish the tomatoes with the remaining cilantro, and the chicken with the scallion.
-Serve with the remaining sauce for dipping.
+Divide the cooked rice and marinated tomatoes between 2 plates.
+Place the finished chicken skewers on top of the rice.
+Garnish with the remaining cilantro.
+Serve with the peanut sauce on the side for dipping.
 Enjoy!